Business & Computer Technology

 Employment Opportunities

 SWTC builds partnerships with business and industry in the southwest Oklahoma area to find opportunities for work-based experiences and student placement.
-Successful graduates can find employment at schools, hospitals, medical clinics, legal and insurance offices, as well as a wide variety of other area businesses.
+Successful graduates can find employment at schools, hospitals, medical clinics, banks, legal and insurance offices, as well as a wide variety of other area businesses.

 Tuition